amplication/amplication/docs/getting-started/first-app.md

 ![](../.gitbook/assets/0.png)

-In the modal, give your app the name “Task Management” and a description “My first app for task management” and click on **`Create App`**.
+In the module, give your app the name “Task Management” and a description “My first app for task management” and click on **`Create App`**.

 ## 🧙♂ Create an Entity